 What kind of price-per-gigabyte can I expect from an NVMe SSD?

-Price-per-gigabyte is a metric used to determine the value of storage, at least in terms of pure capacity.
+Price-per-gigabyte is a metric used to determine storage value, at least in terms of pure capacity.

-While NVMe is undoubtedly the fastest standard available, its price-per-terrabyte is another question entirely:
+While NVMe is undoubtedly the fastest standard available, its price-per-terabyte is another question entirely:

 |Price / GByte||~0.02$||~0.1$||~0.15$|